 With their typically lighter profile, they make the perfect choice for summer sipping, so we decided to get to the bottom of the style and give you some ideas to try that won’t require selling an organ on the black market to afford.

 But in case you still desire to get your hands on Pappy, don't forget to check out Flaviar's Vault, it opens once a month and it's full of rare and exceptional drams (often including Pappy).

-In the early days of Whiskey making in America, wheat was a high value grain used to make flour and breads, so most distillers decided to use cheaper rye as the flavor grain.
+In the early days of Whiskey making in America, wheat was a high-value grain used to make flour and bread, so most distillers decided to use cheaper rye as the flavor grain.
 The malt is used primarily for enzymes it produces that break sugars down into a form the yeast can use to produce alcohol.

 Thus corn, rye, and malt became the traditional recipe.
 Where rye has a flavor usually described as spicy or bold, wheat tends to produce a sweeter and smoother profile.
 Think rye bread versus wheat bread.

 There are as many stories in the world of Bourbon as there are barrels aging in Kentucky (which is nearing 7 million now, the most in history), but most agree that William LaRue Weller is responsible for popularizing Wheated Bourbon as we know it.

 Created sometime in the period after the Civil War, this wheated recipe wasn’t placed into a major brand until the W.L.
 Weller and Sons distillery merged with the A. Ph.
 Stitzel distillery to form the now famous Stitzel-Weller distillery.